 - Are proper disinfectant procedures being carried out?
 Instruments must be cleaned with soap and water, then totally immersed in disinfectant that has been registered with the Environmental Protection Agency as having demonstrated tuberculocidal, bactericidal, fungicidal and virucidal activity.
 Items that cannot be disinfected must be disposed of.

-First discuss the complaint with the licensee or salon owner.
+First discuss the complaint with the licensee or establishment owner.
 Many complaints can be quickly resolved in this manner.

 If you are injured, discuss what happened with the licensee.
 Take photographs of the condition.
-If necessary, seek medical attention and file a complaint with the Oklahoma State Board of Cosmetology.
+If necessary, seek medical attention and file a complaint with the Oklahoma State Board of Cosmetology and Barbering.

 Q. How do I file a formal complaint?

-Contact the Oklahoma State Board of Cosmetology, 2401 NW 23rd St, Ste 84, Oklahoma City, OK 73107 (405) 521-2441.
+Contact the Oklahoma State Board of Cosmetology and Barbering, 2401 NW 23rd St, Ste 84, Oklahoma City, OK 73107 (405) 521-2441.
 The Board will mail a complaint form.
 All formal complaints must be in writing with the complainant's signature notarized.

 Q. What will happen to my complaint when it is received by the Board?